maxtoroq/AspNetLib/README.md

 =========
 AspNetLib is a fork of ASP.NET MVC 5 that splits the codebase into smaller projects for easier reuse.
 You can use it to add features to your own framework.
 Type names and namespaces are not changed, and breaking changes are kept to an absolute minimum.

-Packages
+Projects
 --------
-Packages can depend on ancestor or sibling, but not on descendant packages.
+Projects can depend on ancestor or sibling, but not on descendant projects.
 For example, AspNetLib.Mvc.ModelBinding depends on AspNetLib.Mvc, not the other way around.

 ### AspNetLib.Mvc